codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 To check collision initially I just check that the coordinates of a given tank collide with those of a given bullet.
-Admittedly I didn't focus much on that (after all there isn't even a score logic yet), for a first test run I was more interested into seeing actualy tanks moving and be in sync with each other through the network, but `check_collision` still provides a good starting point to expand on later.
+Admittedly I didn't focus much on that (after all there isn't even a score logic yet), for a first test run I was more interested into seeing actually tanks moving and be in sync with each other through the network, but `check_collision` still provides a good starting point to expand on later.